Robertdeaton15/robrobdeaton/Deploying-on-Android.md

 * Open the references from your Nuget packages in your IDE, effectively opening Assembly Browser.
 Look for the TargetFramework, it should be something along the lines of ".NETFramework,Version=v4.5".
 If it has the substring "PCL" in it, you'll need to use the aforementioned process.
 Do these for all of the PCL references.

-## Registering Your Plugin for Deployment
+## Registering Your Plugin For Deployment

 To register the Android deployment, fire up Disa.Terminal, and type: